dscnsec/logo-generator/README.md

 # Winter of Code Ideas

+- **Rebranding of the DSC logo** : Rebranding of the DSC to GDSC as the google has changed the brand name for the student community.
 - **General speed up of the tool** : The tool is written in React and is not using code splitting currently, hence making it slow to load initially.
 Speeding this up would be good.
 - **SEO improvements** : The tool has poor SEO currently.
 - **Profiles and Saving generated logos** : Users should be able to login into the tool and save their generated logos for future re-download.
 This will help the returning users of the tool.